Polish citizenship – the ultimate guide

 Visit to the Consulate

-Once you have all of these documents and the application form, email them to the relevant Consulate (UK – Edinburgh, Manchester, London) to the email for Citizenship and Passport to check before you organise a visit.
+Once you have all of these documents and the application form, email them to the relevant Consulate (UK – Edinburgh, Manchester, London) to the email address for Citizenship and Passport queries, to ask for a person to check them before you organise a visit.
 Visits are arranged via an e-booking system but you need to book in advance as there are rarely appointments available within a couple of weeks.
 Don’t forget to photocopy your application form as this will be kept by the Consulate as well as your key documents and translations.

 The cost